Raphael-Boichot/Pico-slide-show/README.md

 - Drop Game Boy Camera saves into the **/saves** folder or Game Boy Camera images into the **/Images** folder.
 You can drop and show as many as 540 images in a build (up to 540 images, extras will be discarded).
 - Run **Make_header_from_saves.m** from GNU Octave.
 It converts binary Game Boy Camera saves and images to C-compatible data.
 You can also set the delay between images from this script;
 - Open **Pico_slide_show.ino** with the Arduino IDE;
-- Compile your code with the RP2040 core (select the Raspberry Pi Pico board and compile at 50 MHz) and upload or drop the pre-compiled .uf2 to your board.
+- Compile your code with the RP2040 core (select the Raspberry Pi Pico board and compile at 50 MHz) and upload directly or drop the pre-compiled .uf2 to your board.

 ## Parts needed to build the device